 Situations like this are common and are a key reason why 64% of organizations don’t know where their print dollars are spent.

-An MPS program which is national in scope can help you secure, track and manage the needs of your entire printer fleet, no matter how spread out your business has become.
+An MPS program that is national in scope can help you secure, track and manage the needs of your entire printer fleet, no matter how spread out your business has become.